2023 Stanley Cup playoffs

 This postseason marked the second consecutive and fourth time overall that the league played 50 or more games in the opening round of the playoffs since this round was changed to a best-of-seven format in 1987.
 In addition, visiting teams in the first round went 31–19 overall to set a new league record for the most road wins in a single round.
 Among these opening round road victories, the Florida Panthers overcame a 3–1 series deficit to upset the Presidents' Trophy-winning Boston Bruins in seven games, the Seattle Kraken defeated the defending champion Colorado Avalanche in seven games to win their first playoff series, and the Toronto Maple Leafs eliminated the Tampa Bay Lightning on the road in game six to win their first series since the 2004 Eastern Conference quarterfinals.

-For the fourth consecutive season a Florida-based team reached the Stanley Cup Final.
+For the fourth consecutive season and the seventh time in nine years, a Florida-based team reached the conference finals/semifinals and reached the Stanley Cup Final for the fourth straight season.
 For the first time, the conference finals consisted exclusively of teams located in the Sun Belt, with the Florida Panthers and the Carolina Hurricanes in the Eastern Conference final, and the Dallas Stars and the Vegas Golden Knights in the Western Conference final.